Milosz08/Websockets_Chess_Application_Frontend/README.md

 > NOTE: All static resources are placed on a remote server.
 Make sure you have access to the Internet before running the application.
 Alternatively, you can put the resources in the `/assets` folder and refer to them like regular static files.

-Static resources remove server: [cdn.miloszgilga.pl/chess-app-static-resources](https://cdn.miloszgilga.pl/chess-app-static-resources/)
+Static resources remote server: [cdn.miloszgilga.pl/chess-app-static-resources](https://cdn.miloszgilga.pl/chess-app-static-resources/)

 ## Table of content
 * [Clone and install](#clone-and-install)